callumflack/wild-aviation/index.md

   - title: Service Delivery Values
     copy: |
         ### EXPERIENCE
-        We have over [#] years’ experience in aviation ownership and spare parts management and delivery.
+        We have over 60 years combined experience in aviation ownership and spare parts management and delivery.

         ### UNDERSTAND YOUR NEEDS
         We know that aircraft on ground costs money and we know you’ll need spare parts ASAP.
 Our team will go above and beyond to understand your needs and source and deliver parts on time.